tetsu2001/102-project/README.md

-# 🦄Causal Inference and Statistical Learning Methods on 2018 Democratic Primary Elections
+# 🦄Causal Inference and Supervised Learning Methods on 2018 Democratic Primary Elections

 By Aileen Wu, Nikki Iyer, Carlos Gonzalez, and Sara Tetsu